grassdog/taskmeister/README.md

 up from the current directory until it finds a `.git` or `.hg` directory in it.

 Second: I like to have a short list of notes accompanying my tasks.
 You can add notes beneath your task.
-They can be edited via Vim with `taskmeister -e id`.
+They can be edited via Vim with `taskmeister -e` or `taskmeister -e id` to seek to a specific task.

 Third: I format my task files in Markdown so that when I open them on my phone via a Markdown-enabled editor they look nice.
 The format is still simple: